 - Reserve your creative energy for your own projects.
-You might, for instance, edit in the mornings and write in the afternoons.
+You might, for instance, edit in the mornings and write your novel in the afternoons.
 (Not that editing doesn't take creativity ... but for many writers, it feels like a different sort of creativity from actual writing.) - Work in short bursts on something.
-It can be tricky to write a piece that flows if you have to write for 15 minutes at a time; with editing, short sessions can be beneficial. - Avoid spending time coming up with and pitching ideas.
+It can be tricky to write a piece that flows if you can only work for 15 minutes at a time; with editing, short sessions can be beneficial. - Avoid spending time coming up with and pitching ideas.
 You may find you don't need to reach out much as an editor people will often come to you by word-of-mouth.

 Can you do both writing and editing?
-Well, of course you can, but you'll probably find it easiest to pick one to focus on.
+Well, of course you can, but you'll probably find it easiest to pick one to focus on - at least initially.
 Clients will often prefer to opt for a specialist rather than someone who does a bit of everything.